Pristine nature in Belarus

 And finally we visit two imposing historical architectural monuments that are exactly a day's leg apart.
 The Radziwill family?s castle in Nesvizh from the 17th century with its beautiful parks was recently renovated with great care.
 There is an even older castle in Mir similar to a fortress.
 It is a mixture of gothic, renaissance and baroque work that was recognized as a UNESCO World Cultural Heritage Site following successful restoration efforts.

 Today we start the return journey to Warsaw, where we will be spending the last night.
-The time of our arrival will be either early or late afternoon depending on how long border formalities take.
+Before crossing the border we take a short cycle ride in Brest and visit famous fortress with giatnt WWII memorial.
+The time of our arrival will be either late afternoon or evening depending on how long border formalities take.

 Day 10: (Sunday)